bevyengine/bevy-website/content/learn/book/storing-data/queries.md

 Bevy offers three good tools for this, each with their own niche:

-- [type aliases]
+- [Type Aliases]
-  - reduces typing and cognitive complexity
+  - Reduces typing and cognitive complexity.
-  - quick and easy to define
+  - Quick and easy to define.
-  - simple and flexible
+  - Simple and flexible.
-  - no added functionality
+  - No added functionality.
-- custom [`QueryData`] / [`QueryFilter`] types
+- Custom [`QueryData`] / [`QueryFilter`] Types
-  - derive macro makes this easy!
+  - Derive macro makes this easy!
-  - define custom methods on the struct or the generated item type
+  - Define custom methods on the struct or the generated item type.
-  - bypass the standard 16-element limit of terms without nesting tuples
+  - Bypass the standard 16-element limit of terms without nesting tuples.
-  - more composable than a [`SystemParam`]
+  - More composable than a [`SystemParam`].
-- custom [`SystemParam`] types
+- Custom [`SystemParam`] Types
-  - derive macro is great for simple cases
+  - Derive macro is great for simple cases.
-  - combine data from multiple queries, or queries with other resources
+  - Combine data from multiple queries, or queries with other resources.
-  - custom methods can be used to encapsulate complex logic
+  - Custom methods can be used to encapsulate complex logic.
-  - sometimes provided by third-party libraries for ease of use
+  - Sometimes provided by third-party libraries for ease of use.

 [`clippy`'s `type_complexity` lint]: https://rust-lang.github.io/rust-clippy/master/index.html#type_complexity
 [type aliases]: https://doc.rust-lang.org/reference/items/type-aliases.html